xavion-lux/PyroMod/README.md

 If you need assistance getting started with PyroMod feel free to join my discord to receive support from either me or others in the community! https://discord.gg/BlazesClient

+If you find a bug or want to suggest a feature to be added to PyroMod you can open an issue and let us know OR fork the repo and make those changes yourself and make a pull request!

 ```cs
 [assembly: MelonInfo(typeof(PyroFlight.Main), "PyroFlight", "1.0.0", "WTFBlaze")]
 [assembly: MelonGame("VRChat", "VRChat")]